Our plans for a community owned power system for Sark.

 The diesel generators and batteries will be housed in a new

 agricultural-type building near to the abattoir.
-Location plans and photo montages will be produced during the design phase.

 Loan or bond for 100% of build cost